openstack/swift/doc/source/deployment_guide.rst

-bind_port            6000        Port for server to bind to bind_timeout         30          Seconds to attempt bind before giving up workers              1           Number of workers to fork disable_fallocate    false       Disable "fast fail" fallocate checks if the
+bind_port            6000        Port for server to bind to bind_timeout         30          Seconds to attempt bind before giving up workers              1           Number of workers to fork max_clients          1024        Maximum number of clients one worker can
+                                 process simultaneously (it will actually
+                                 accept(2) N + 1).
+Setting this to one (1)
+                                 will only handle one request at a time, without accepting another request
+                                 concurrently.
+By increasing the number of
+                                 workers to a much higher value, one can reduce the impact of slow file system operations in one request from negatively
+                                 impacting other requests.
+disable_fallocate    false       Disable "fast fail" fallocate checks if the
                                  underlying filesystem does not support it. log_custom_handlers  None        Comma-separated list of functions to call